 Torrens Creek – Aramac

-- First 35km (approx) is unsealed, however well maintained.
+First 35km (approx) is unsealed, however well maintained.
 Be cautious of dust and drive to conditions.
-Sealed section is double lane road and wide.
+The sealed section is double lane road and wide.

 Flinders River Byways